tilschuenemann/ledger-cli/README.md

 | -50    |               | ... |
 | -10    | 5             | ... |

-Ledger writes a transactions_coalesced.csv, where every pair is merged. "\_custom" values take precedence.
+Ledger writes a _transactions_coalesced.csv_, where every pair is merged. "\_custom" values take precedence.

 Custom values can be provided for these columns: